krischer/wfs_input_generator/Readme.md

 gen.add_stations("station4.xml")
 gen.add_stations(["station5.ml", "station6.xml"])

-# Webservices serving StationXML or (X)SEED work by simply providing the URL.
+# Webservices serving StationXML or (X)SEED work by
+# simply providing the URL.
 gen.add_stations("http://fdsn_webservice.org/...")

-# There is also legacy support for coordinates embedded into SAC files.
+# There is also legacy support for coordinates
+# embedded into SAC files.
 gen.add_stations("station7.sac")
 gen.add_stations(["station8.sac", "station9.sac"])

 # Furthermore Python dictionaries are fine.
+The id is
+# a simple string but for many purposes it should be
+# NETWORK_ID.STATION_ID as defined in the SEED manual.
 gen.add_stations({
     "id": "BW.FURT",
     "latitude": 48.162899,